With the chilly weather upon us it’s time to pull off your beanies, roll up your sleeves and get some deliciously warming ramen into you.

 Calling all ramen lovers.
 So Ikko Japanese Kitchen is known as one of the best sushi spots on the Sunshine Coast, but never fear the ramen here is just as good.
 The chashu pork ramen is a must-try.
 Or why not just devour the entire menu?
 Trust us, at one bite you won’t be able to stop.
 We couldn't have done a round up of the best ramen on the Sunshine Coast and left out these guys.

 There’s no signs of too-salty broths on Ocean Street’s vibrant, fuss-free Asian-infused restaurant, Junk.
 Grab a steaming hot bowl of finely sliced pork, noodles, bamboo, nori and soy egg here all for $12.
 Heading out for a big night on the famous strip?
 Fill up your bellies here first.

 Tokyo born and bred, Kaz Yuki moved to Australia in 2003 and after seeing there was a need for traditional Japanese fare, Sushi Wave was born.
 All the meat is free range and the sushi is freshly handmade daily.
 But it’s the ramen which has our eyes goggling.
 There’s a stack of hot winter food here, including the ramen which features egg noodles, vegies and a housemade broth.
 And with BYO, this casual little haunt gets a big "yes" from us.

 Perfect to warm the pipes on a cold day, Ii-Naa Japanese Food may be small but gets a huge applaud when it comes to its fresh sushi, soups, bento boxes and of course, ramen, which comes in soy, miso and tonkotsu pork.
 The service is friendly, the food tastes good and the ramen is fresh.

-Image credit: Hayley Williamson and Federica Portentoso for Urban List
+Image credit: Hayley Williamson, Federica Portentoso and Elle Borgward for Urban List